lphan/ElephantCLI/README.md

 ElephantCLI
 ===========

-add interfaces for using Elephant as CLI
+Add interfaces for using ElePhAnt as CLI
+ElePhAnt Core functions is rooted at https://github.com/NeuralEnsemble/elephant